wp-plugins/wp-spamshield/readme.txt

 Includes drop-in spam-free contact form, with easy one-click installation.
 Easy to use - no configuration necessary, but you can configure it if you like.
 (See [Installation](https://wordpress.org/plugins/wp-spamshield/installation/) for info.)
 As of version 1.8.9.9 WP-SpamShield also includes automatic spam protection for Contact Form 7 and Gravity Forms.
 (You don't have to do anything...just add your Contact Form 7 and Gravity Forms to your site, and they will automatically be protected.)
 It will now also automatically protect many forms on your WordPress site from automated spam, even if they are not listed here.

 = WordPress Registration Spam Blocking =
 The plugin also includes powerful protection from user registration spam.
 Once you install WP-SpamShield, you don't have to worry about bots or spammy users signing up any more.
-(Note: This protects the WordPress registration form, and registration forms for bbPress, BuddyPress, s2Member, WP-Members, and more.
+(Note: This protects the WordPress registration form, and registration forms for bbPress, BuddyPress, WooCommerce, s2Member, WP-Members, and more.
 See [this FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_13) for more info.

 = Why Not Just Use a CAPTCHA? =
 The concept of using a CAPTCHA as an anti-spam solution in this day and age is flawed for several reasons: